Vicky Andrews gets happily bamboozled by this dazzling new Chinese restaurant

 “Would you like to have a drink in the bar first?” asked our host.
 I was confused if it was a question or an instruction because we were a bit late, but accepted anyway.
 Both the Ginsmiths of Liverpool (£9) and Tanqueray Flor de Sevilla (£8.50) with tonic were sublime and gave us the courage to ditch the set dinner menu at £45pp and go gung-ho with our own selection of six small plates and four sides between us.

-The banquet that arrived was a procession of excellence, fit for an Emperor.
+The banquet that arrived was fit for an Emperor.
 It was seriously good but bags of fun too, presented with creative flair but unpretentious.
 Wok smoked chicken (£5) sounds simple enough but the tender poached breast meat served with sugar smoke, sweetcorn and chilli oil, was like wokking on sunshine.
 I was genuinely excited to see what would follow such a fortuitous opening encounter.